OpenTechStrategies/torque/DESIGN.md

 with its results, so each search engine must have a complete picture of the data in order to correctly rank search results against each other.

-In the future, torquedata will gain a better understanding of the wiki to return better interleaved results.
+In the future, torque will gain a better understanding of the wiki to return better interleaved results.

 #### Search Filter